My Ideas. Mine. Mine. Mine.™

 Sophie's Cheese & Tomato Rolls

-bread starter veg experimental
+bread starter veg cheese experimental

 An idea of Sophie's that needs a little developing - peel and hollow out small tomatoes, fill them with cheese, then wrap in bread dough and bake as a roll.